Kauffman Skein Algebras and Quantum Teichm\"uller Spaces via Factorisation Homology: Abstract

 \section{Abstract}

-We compute the factorisation homology of the four-punctured sphere and punctured torus over the quantum group \(\mathcal{U}_q(\mathfrak{sl}_2)\) explicitly as categories of equivariant modules using the framework of `Integrating Quantum Groups over Surfaces' by Ben-Zvi, Brochier, and Jordan.
-We identify the algebra of invariants (quantum global sections) with the spherical double affine Hecke algebra of type $(C^\vee_1,C_1)$, in the four-punctured sphere case, and with the `cyclic deformation' of $U(su_2)$ in the punctured torus case.
-In both cases, we give an identification with the corresponding quantum Teichm\"uller space as proposed by Teschner and Vartanov as a quantization of the moduli space of flat connections.
+We compute the factorisation homology of the four-punctured sphere and punctured torus over the quantum group \(\mathcal{U}_q(\mathfrak{sl}_2)\) explicitly as categories of equivariant modules using the framework developed by Ben-Zvi, Brochier, and Jordan.
+We identify the algebra of \(\mathcal{U}_q(\mathfrak{sl}_2)\)-invariants (quantum global sections) with the spherical double affine Hecke algebra of type $(C^{\vee}_1,C_1)$, in the four-punctured sphere case, and with the `cyclic deformation' of $U(su_2)$ in the punctured torus case.
+In both cases, we give an identification with the corresponding quantum Teichm\"uller space as proposed by Teschner and Vartanov as a quantization of the moduli space of flat connections. \\ \\ \emph{Quantum Algebra:} Factorization Homology; Skein Algebras; Quantum Groups; Teichmüller Spaces, Character Varieties \\ \\ Mathematics Subject Classification 2000: 57K31, 16T99